pekrau/mdbook/README.md

 Web display of a book written in Markdown.

-- Contents partitionen into sections and texts.
+- Contents hierarchically organized into sections and texts.
 - Indexing of terms.
 - Reference handling.
 - Footnotes.
-- Write contents to DOCX or PDF file.
+- Export contents to DOCX or PDF file.

 ## Installation notes